mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 of dependencies) by using npm.

-Second, and related to the first challenge, we expect the collected data set to be large -- both in terms of rows, due to the amount of releases and commits, and in terms of size (i.e., gigabytes), due to the included textual descriptors.
+Second, and related to the first challenge, we expect the collected data set to be decently large -- both in terms of database rows, due to the amount of releases and commits, and in terms of size (i.e., gigabytes), due to the included textual descriptors.
 The size of the data set is a challenge as it is more difficult to handle during analysis.
 However, as only limited manual analysis is needed (see section "Data Analysis") and as computational resources are available to us, we do not expect the size of the dataset to threaten the success of this research project.
 Similar to the previous challenge, we---at worst---only expect a delay.

 Third, we see challenges for our contribution.
 Without a qualitative analysis, meaning has to be derived by application of extant theories.
 We cannot rely on context-giving clues as can be done with qualitative approaches.
 Depending on our findings---for instance, if we cannot explain a finding---we might only be able to report some findings, without providing reasons or explanations.
+However, this may provide also a source for future contributions and in-depth studies.

 ## Expected Contribution

-Based on the above described approach, we expect to contribute to the research on platform-based open-source ecosystems as following: having insight into how social and technical networks (i.e., collaborators and dependencies) are interconnected, reveals interdependencies and enables conclusions on who drives which aspects in the development in and ultimately the growth of platform-based open-source ecosystems.
+Based on the above described approach, we expect to contribute to the research on POSSE as follows: having insight into how social and technical networks (i.e., collaborators and dependencies) are interconnected, reveals interdependencies and enables conclusions on who drives which aspects in the development in and ultimately the growth of POSSE.
 Being able to explain why some ecosystems are more successful or are growing faster than others, based on the social and technical networks underlying these ecosystems, enables developers of such ecosystems to take corrective actions.
 Further, this insight creates an avenue for future research, explaining in more detail, how such more successful networks can be created and maintained.
+Since firms are increasingly choosing "orchestration over production" when it comes to software code [@Parker2017], we contribute to research on a growing phenomenon.

 # Conclusion